EsterCortes/Business-Administration-Degree-Final-Assignment/README.md

-# Business and Administration Degree Final Assignment
+# Business Management and Administration Degree Final Assignment

 Final Assignment's title: The training of human resources in companies.